neektza/nikicajokic.me/_posts/2016-02-21-celluloid_internals_proxy_and_call_objects.md

 comments: false
 ---

-<small> In line of previous two posts about Ruby's [primitives and abstractions](/concurrency_primitives_abstractions_ruby) and [EventMachine and the reactor pattern](/eventmachine_reactor_pattern_demystified), in the last post of the series I intended to cover Celluloid's core ideas and internals, but in the process of writing it I realized Celluloid is much bigger than EventMachine.
+<small> In line of previous two posts about [concurrency primitives and abstractions in Ruby](/concurrency_primitives_and_abstractions_in_ruby) and [EventMachine and the reactor pattern](/eventmachine_internals_and_the_reactor_pattern), in the last post of the series I intended to cover Celluloid's core ideas and internals.
+But, in the process of writing it I realized that Celluloid was much bigger than EventMachine.
 Consequently, this will instead be a series of posts, each covering an essential part of Celluloid.</small>

 ## The Actor model